 It is difficult being a single parent.
 Stressful to deal with with school schedules, extracurricular activities, and then attempting to manage your own life.
 So, co-parenting to lend a break in the schedule and allow you time to focus on you.
 Extended breaks due to vacations and holidays can be nice to, giving a parent that day-off to focus on themselves can be incredibly powerful.
 Christmas is more difficult emotionally, it is culturally defined as family time so when you are not with your family it can be incredibly hard.

-This year was just one of those years where I saw less of my kids over the Christmas break.
+Last year was just one of those years where I saw less of my kids over the Christmas break.
+It is how the parenting plan worked out.
 So when I got a call that I had the opportunity to take my boys while my wife had to work I jumped at the chance.
 This meant that I had to take the day off, something that is not typically in my nature.
 Yet, after not getting much of a holiday with them it was just “what was going to happen”.
 There was no question in my mind.

 My past is littered with cases where I chose work over family.
 Vacations were spent with me checking emails, coordinating from my phone, or actually working the code remotely.
 At home I would often work into the evenings, be late or completely miss family events, and neglect the need and desire for both a father and a husband.
 I am now paying for many of those choices.

 Today work remains important to me, but it no longer defines who I am.
 I define who I am – I do that through my actions.
 That action, was to take the day off and enjoy it with my boys.
 It was just a few hours, but it is about quality over quantity – it is about the experience.